 - making claims of near-fatal bouts of illness followed by a miraculous recovery

-- making fantastic claims that they later contradict or others disprove at a later date – for example, they may claim to be attending a certain hospital that does not actually exist
+- making fantastic claims that they later contradict or are shown to be false by other people – for example, they may claim to be attending a certain hospital that doesn't actually exist

 - claiming to have continual dramatic events in their life, such as loved ones dying or being the victim of a violent crime, particularly when other group members have become a focus of attention

-- feigning an attitude of unconcern when they talk about serious problems, probably to attract attention and sympathy
+- pretending to be unconcerned when they talk about serious problems, probably to attract attention and sympathy

-- other "people" claiming to post on their behalf, such as a parent or partner, but they use exactly the same pattern of writing
+- other "people" claiming to post on their behalf, such as a parent or partner, but they use exactly the same style of writing